 Jan 2020 – Flumserberg, Switzerland was neither a place we had ever heard of nor had we really planned to visit it.
 We stumbled upon Flumserberg, via the wonderful internet, while we were enjoying our weekend in Malbun, Liechtenstein.
-The next day was going to be day to drive back home, but Kate and I wanted to see some more snowtime and we had already covered all of Malbun.
+The next day was going to be day to drive back home, but my lovely lady and I wanted to see some more snowtime and we had already covered all of Malbun.
 So we pulled up Googlemaps and looked for anything in Switzerland or Austria we could visit on the way back, without taking too much of a detour home.

 The drive to the upper lift area from our hotel in Liechtenstein didn’t even take an hour so we left nice and early to arrive in time for parking, ski school registration, etc. Luckily, since we had spent some time in Liechtenstein, we already had those beautifully colored Swiss Francs.
 The money is so pretty I feel guilty spending it.
 My best recommendation is to park near the Tannenboden Lift.
 It’s very central, the parking lot is big, and ski school registration is just across the street from the lift ticket office.
 Pretty much everything you need to get going is right there.
 Plus the ski school meeting point is directly next to the lift.
 There may be other meeting points but we only knew of the one near Tannenboden.